goldshtn/template-metaprogramming-day/README.md

 There is no single correct solution, because there are many options.
 For example, you can try using the `void_t` approach, or the `constexpr`-function-based approach, to detect whether the necessary member exists.

 > Note: Visual Studio 2015 doesn't have full support for expression SFINAE yet, which means your code might fail if you use the standard `void_t` approach.
-Try a different compiler.
+Try a different compiler, or Visual Studio 2015 Update 2.

 #### Lab 4: Trait and member detection -- strings aren't containers, arrays are

 The solution we built for detecting containers (`is_container`) is adequate for classic STL containers like `vector` and `map`, but it has two issues:

 * It thinks `string` is a container, because it has a nested `::iterator` type.
-Although it is technically correct, we don't really want to treat strings as containers for the purpose of serialization.
+Although it is technically correct, we don't really want to treat strings as containers for the purpose of serialization or debug-printing.

 * It thinks built-in arrays (like `int[5]`) are not containers, because they don't have a nested `::iterator` type.
 Again, for the purpose of serialization we would actually want to treat built-in arrays as containers.